How to clean and sanitize the kennel with the arrival of the heat

 • Wash all surfaces where the dog rests.

-• Replace seat covers or mats if they are too worn.
+• Replace the liners or mats, if too worn.

 • Thoroughly disinfect not only the kennel, but also any carpets, pillows or beds that it has come into contact with.